courtois-neuromod/shinobi_behav/README.md

 hyruuk_shinobi_behav
 ==============================

-This project aims to perform several sanity checks on both the behavioural and neuroimaging data from the cneuromod.shinobi dataset.
+This project aims to perform several sanity checks on the cneuromod.shinobi dataset, and generate game-based events annotations in Nilearn-compatible format. fMRI analysis (session- and subject-level activation maps) can be found in [this repo](https://github.com/courtois-neuromod/hyruuk_shinobi_fmri).

 Installation steps :